 I’ve been thinking a lot about the desire we as parents have to help our kids reach their greatest potential.
 Because of this desire, we tend to think that we need to expose our kids to hundreds of different activities and experiences (not to mention ideas and opportunities).
 The sooner we find out what they’re good at, the better, right?

-I buy into this idea so often, but here’s one really good reason I’m telling myself not to involve my kids in extracurricular activities at a young age.
+I buy into this idea so often, but I’m confident my kids will develop their natural talents when the time is right.
+And I’m not signing my kids up for extracurricular activities at a young age.
+And here’s why: